 - Email address and business mailing address

 Next, search the company website and LinkedIn to learn more about the people who will participate in the interview process.
 Doing so will help you to be a little more acquainted with them; giving you a distinct advantage.

 When you submitted your resume, if the employment application was not included as part of the process, inquire if you can access it online or if it could be emailed to you.

 Completing a job application in the quiet and comfort of your home increases your chances for accuracy.
 You will be more relaxed and will have access to all the information needed to complete the application.
 Being more relaxed will also improve your handwriting.
 Take your time and print clearly and legibly.
 Once finished put the application with the other information that you will be taking to your interview, and submit it when asked to do so.
 Do whatever you can ahead of the interview to lower your stress level and increase your confidence, and that’s a really good thing.

 Be on the lookout for the next installment in this series, “Three Tips to Better Job Interview Preparation” Part 3.

 Ace Your Next Interview

 You have a job interview scheduled, great!
 Do you have an interview strategy?
 Do you know how to answer the top 5 most asked interview questions?
-Do you have employment obstacles and do you know how to respond in a positive way?
+Do you have employment obstacles and do you know how to respond positively?
 Do you know what questions are essential for you to ask?
 Get the job interview help you need.
 Contact me today to schedule a job interview strategy session.
-Together we can map out a strategy so you can shine brighter and ace your next interview!
+Together we can map out a plan so you can shine brighter and ace your next interview!